From Dust

 - 100 % negative mentions

-The stability of the game has received mixed reviews, with many players reporting significant bugs, glitches, and crashes, particularly on the PC version and when using the Uplay platform.
-While some users experienced smooth gameplay with no issues, the overall sentiment highlights a frustrating experience due to frequent technical problems and unreliable performance.
-Players have expressed concerns about the game's stability, making it difficult to recommend without reservations.
+The stability of the game has received mixed reviews, with many players reporting frequent bugs, glitches, and crashes, particularly on the PC version.
+While some users experienced smooth gameplay with no issues, the overall sentiment highlights significant problems with the Uplay platform and the game's performance, leading to frustration and difficulty in recommending it.

 “This is a pretty decent and fun god game where you get to help a tribe of people regain their lost knowledge and grow as a civilization, but due to the constant crashes and glitches, I have trouble recommending it.”